 By following these basic tips when planning a vegetable garden, your no dig garden will be off to a flying start, you will succeed and the garden will give you many hours of pleasure and satisfaction.

-Here is a marvellous helper to plan your garden.
-I have found it incredibly useful and fun to use and it saves time and takes into account over 5000 different climate types around the world, so you can't go wrong from inhospitable Falkland Islands to the Gobi Dessert (could be pushing your luck there!).
+Don't know where to start?
+Not got a green thumb?
+Make the impossible, possible and check out this garden planner.
+Useful and fun to use, it covers over 5000 different climate types around the world, so you can't go wrong from inhospitable Falkland Islands to the Gobi Desert (maybe pushing your luck there!).

 Here's what I use the Grow Veg Planner for, and you can too.
 Use it online, or print it out...